wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 Donate link: https://wpswings.com/
 Tags: Funnel Builder, one click upsell, woocommerce upsell, popup maker, frequently bought together, Requires at least: 5.5.0
-Tested up to: 6.7.2
+Tested up to: 6.8.1
 WC requires at least: 5.5.0
-WC tested up to: 9.7.1
+WC tested up to: 9.8.5
-Stable tag: 3.0.0
+Stable tag: 3.0.3
 Requires PHP: 7.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Upsell Funnel Builder lets you create Post Purchase Upsell, One Click upsell, Cross-Sells, Frequently Bought, and Popups.
+Upsell Funnel Builder lets you create Post Purchase Upsell, Order Bumps, One Click upsell, Cross-Sells, Frequently Bought, and Popups.

 === Description ===

-**UPSELL FUNNEL BUILDER FOR WOOCOMMERCE IS A SALES FUNNEL BUILDER WITH UPSELLING AND CROSS-SELLING THAT LETS THE WOOCOMMERCE MERCHANTS SHOW PRODUCT RECOMMENDATIONS ON THE PRODUCT, CART & CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**
+**Upsell Funnel Builder for WooCommerce is a sales funnel builder with upselling and cross-selling that lets woocommerce merchants show post-purchase upsell, order bumps, one-click upsell, cross-sells, frequently bought, and popups and product recommendations on the product, cart and checkout page to boost aov and increase sales.**

-The [**WooCommerce Upsell Order Bump**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-org&utm_medium=referral&utm_campaign=order-bump-pro) allows store owners to make special offers exclusively on their checkout and thank you pages, enabling them to increase their conversions and Average Order Value.
+The [**WooCommerce Upsell Funnel Builder**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-org&utm_medium=referral&utm_campaign=order-bump-pro) allows store owners to make special offers exclusively on their checkout and thank you pages, enabling them to increase their conversions and Average Order Value.
 The merchants can create post-purchase upsell and cross-sell offers.
 This plugin allows merchants to create engaging sales funnels and bump offers that convert.

 Show your customers an exclusive upsell popup and cross-sell offers at an unbelievable price at the very moment that they are checking out.